Wimpie-ccc/script.service.bluray_iso_utils/README.md

 You need to add a directory where the bluray iso files are stored.
 This directory NEEDS to be named ".BIUfiles" (in windows name this dir ".BIUfiles.").
 Add in this directory an ".nomedia" file (for windows: ".nomedia.") so that Kodi wil NOT scan these iso files (Alternatively: use [advancedsettings.xml (2.3.11 & 2.3.13)](http://kodi.wiki/view/advancedsettings.xml)).
 The iso files can have any name.

-Every episode/movie is a small dummy video (get one [here](https://github.com/Wimpie-ccc/helperfiles/blob/master/BIU_Black_Animation.720p.mp4?raw=true)).
+Every episode/movie is a small dummy video.
+It can be a small .mp4 file (get one [here](https://github.com/Wimpie-ccc/helperfiles/blob/master/BIU_Black_Animation.720p.mp4?raw=true)) or a .strm file (get one of those [here](https://raw.githubusercontent.com/Wimpie-ccc/helperfiles/master/s01e01.strm)).
 The filename of the dummy video is the name of the episode or movie.
-It MUST end with ".BIUvideo.mp4", but otherwise has no limitations.
+It MUST end with ".BIUvideo.mp4" (if using an .mp4), but otherwise has no limitations (for a .strm file, it can be anything usefull (moviename, season/episode number)).
 I advice to name it such that the scraper has no problem scraping it.
 Also filetags like ".bluray." are possible.

 Each directory containing these dummy videos need a "BIUinfo.xml" file.
-This file contains the relevent info to link the '.BIUvideo.mp4' video file to the corresponding playlist in the blu-ray iso.
+This file contains the relevent info to link the dummy video file to the corresponding playlist in the blu-ray iso.
 [See example](https://raw.githubusercontent.com/Wimpie-ccc/helperfiles/master/BIUinfo.xml)

 TV show example
 ```